Trash Bags 101

 Trash Bags 101**

 A Guide to Trash Bags

 Polyethylene Trash Bags- The most common form of trash bags available today.
 Polyethylene trash bags are petroleum-based products that are preferred because of their strength and tear resistance.
 The most common form of polyethylene trash bags is made from low-density polyethylene.
 Some trash bags are made from high-density polyethylene for other applications.
 Both types of trash bags come in a wide variety of sizes and strengths.
-Below is a chart showing the characteristics of each type of trash bag.
+Below is a chart showing the characteristics of each kind of trash bag.

 |Trash Bag Material||Puncture Resistance||Tear Resistance||Load Capacity|